 Mitsui E&S DU has received an order for the world's first commercial engine equipped with this mechanism, to be used as the main engine for ships built at domestic shipyards.
 This technology has already secured eight orders domestically and over 100 orders in international markets.

 VCR

 Logistics & Systems

-- The main products and services

 - Container Cranes

 - Industrial Cranes

-- CTMS(Container Terminal Management System
+- CTMS(Container Terminal Management System)

 - After-Sales Services for Various Cranes